mrqs2cool/mrqs2cool.github.io/README.md

-Template made By: Tyler Potts but everything was modified and made by myself!
+Template made By: Tyler Potts but almost everything except the .css was modified!